jcreedcmu/pyoro/DESIGN.md

   limited, but they are the foundation of all progress in the game.
   Isles of Sea and Sky represents a good standard here.

+- A player may decide to reset a room's state at any time.

 - In IoSaS, certain barriers may be removed, and certain items may be acquired, which survive the room being reset.
 These are perceived by the player as *monotonic progress forward* in the game.